galeraga/3D-semantic-parsing/README.md

 PointNet: Respects invariance of input points and no voxel grids are needed

-PointNet provides a unified architecture for the following applications:
+PointNet provides a unified deep learning architecture for the following applications:
 1) Object (shape) classification
 2) Part segmentation
 3) Scene semantic parsing